Skip to main content

 Frequently asked questions

-Can I send a letter of interest inside my current organization?
+How to send a letter of interest inside a current organization?

 How long should a letter of interest be?

-A letter of interest should be a brief one-pager consisting of three to four paragraphs on why you’re interested and how you can add value to the organization.
-The goal is to write a short letter which is written in clear and professional language, so you leave a lasting impression in a short amount of time.
+A letter of interest should be a brief one-page document consisting of three to four paragraphs outlining the interest for the role and the value you will bring to the organization.
+Use word counter to keep length in check and draft a concise, professional letter that leaves a lasting impression in a short amount of time.